Chatting Makes Perfect: Chat-based Image Retrieval: Evaluation

 \section{Evaluation}

 In this section we examine various aspects of ChatIR.
-First, we evaluate our proposed baselines for ChatIR and show its benefit over Text-To-Image (TTI) retrieval.
-Next, we demonstrate that ChatIR generalizes TTI: although we train our ChatIR on dialogues, it nevertheless achieves the same Hits@10 results of $63.61\%$ compared to $63.66\%$ as an SoTA Image Retriever~\cite{BLIP} trained specifically for a single-shot TTI.
-We further evaluate our top performing model with real humans as answerers, on a small validation subset.
-In all of our experiments the search space contains 50K images.
+We start by showing the benefit of ChatIR over existing Text-To-Image (TTI) retrieval methods.
+We conduct experiments on established TTI benchmarks (Flickr30K\cite{flickr} and COCO\cite{coco}), and then proceed to evaluate our model on the human-annotated dialogue dataset (VisDial).
+Next, we compare ChatIR performance on VisDial using various Questioner models ($G$).
+Finally, we evaluate our top performing model with real humans as answerers, on a small validation subset.
+In all experiments, a large search space is used (50K images for VisDial, 30K for Flickr30K, and 5K for COCO).